 After that, you are ready to start.
 Now I’m going to tell you about a few important things related to that repository:

-__tests__folder contains all the tests related to directives (we use
+- the __tests__ folder contains all the tests related to directives (we use Jest for testing).,